-A hugely popular mini teddy bear dog is the teacup pomeranian.
+A popular mini teddy bear dog is the teacup pomeranian.

 Teacup puppies are generally considered to weigh less than 5 pounds and are loved for their tiny, cute stature.

-However, teacup puppies aren’t always the best choice, as they are usually vulnerable to multiple health issues.
+However, teacup puppies aren’t always the best choice for a pet.
+This is because, they are vulnerable to multiple health issues.

-Teacup dogs are sometimes created by breeding the ‘runts’ of litters to make the smallest puppy possible, or breeding dogs with known medical conditions, just to get a small puppy.
+Teacup dogs are sometimes created by breeding the ‘runts’ of litters to make the smallest puppy possible.
+These puppies are less healthy than full sized dogs.

 Common health issues for teacup dogs include heart defects, seizures, respiratory problems, digestive problems, blindness and arthritis.

-If you’re considering getting a teacup dog, you must be willing to give it the extensive care it needs, carefully monitoring its food to keep blood sugar levels regular, making sure they don’t fall from any high surfaces, and regularly visiting the vet for checkups.
+If you’re considering getting a teacup dog, you must be willing to give it the extensive care it needs.

 If you’re happy with slightly larger teddy bear dogs, a regular Pomeranian, or another hybrid listed in this article may be a better choice.